speco29/Translation/Overview.md

-# DISCOVER Cookbook Language Toggle System
+# DISCOVER-Cookbook Language Toggle System

 ## Overview
 This repository implements a language toggle system for the DISCOVER Cookbook project, enabling seamless translation of the web page into **Hindi, English, and Arabic**.
 The system empowers users to switch between these languages dynamically, enhancing accessibility and inclusivity for a diverse audience.